-Any equipment or material that can be deemed dangerous to the health, safety, or welfare of students and staff will not be allowed, which includes possessing or using any aerosol or spray that has the effect of disabling people or animals (e.g. mace, pepper spray, animal repellent, etc.) (School Board Policy 7:190)
+Any equipment or material that can be deemed dangerous to the health, safety, or welfare of students and staff will not be allowed.

 ELECTRONIC NETWORKS - AUTHORIZATION FOR ACCESS

 Each student and his or her parent(s)/guardian(s) is responsible for reviewing and agreeing to the Electronic Network Access policy.
 A signature upon enrollment is required.